Expanding a media company’s brand awareness with Slack

 By using a channel in which both of their teams can collaborate, the Bauer Xcel and Ströer teams can work faster than ever.
 This speed has been critical to troubleshooting any glitches in Bauer Xcel’s online ads.

-‘Let's say that an ad isn’t working, has a JavaScript error or if an ad is missing, someone will post the problem in our channel, and the team from the other company is there to help,’ explains Julian Wagner, Senior Architect at Bauer.
-‘Editors, product owners and developers can react quickly and fix the incidents.’
-In the channel, the teams share screenshots and small videos to illustrate ‘erroneous ad behaviour,’ Wagner says.
+“Let’s say an ad isn’t working, has a JavaScript error, or if an ad is missing, someone will post the problem in our channel and the team from the other company is there to help,” explains Julian Wagner, Senior Architect at Bauer.
+“Editors, product owners, and developers can react quickly and fix the incidents.”
+In the channel, the teams share screenshots and small videos to illustrate “erroneous ad behavior,” Wagner says.

+Working together in a joint channel has also enabled Bauer and Ströer to keep projects moving as their teams grow and evolve.
+Both teams have access to the conversation history stored in the channel, and anyone who joins the channel can reference it later.